Smart-Take: Understanding A1C

 IS IT ACCURATE?

-Significant improvement in the accuracy of the tests have occurred in the last few years, but most doctors allow for a .5 percent variability one way or the other.
-In addition, there are some circumstances in which the A1C test can be unreliable, in which cases follow-up testing is encouraged.
-These include people with:
+Significant improvement in the accuracy of the tests has occurred in the last few years, but most doctors allow for a 0.5 percent variance one way or the other.
+In addition, there are some circumstances in which the A1C test can be unreliable, so follow-up testing is encouraged for certain populations, including those who have:

-- Hemoglobin variant (people who have themselves, or family members, with sickle cell anemia or thalessemia).
+- Hemoglobin variant (people who have themselves, or family members, with sickle cell anemia or thalassemia)

 WHEN SHOULD I BEGIN TESTING?